 Have you trained for a profession or studied?
 And would you like to work in your profession in Germany?
 Recognition is essential in Germany for certain professions.
 For other professions, professional recognition is voluntary.
 This also applies to professions for which a higher education qualification is required.

 Answers to the following questions are provided here:

-Professional recognition means: A foreign professional qualification is legally equivalent to a German Professional qualification.
+A foreign professional qualification is legally equivalent to a German professional qualification.
 You need to complete the recognition procedure for professional recognition.
 At the end you receive an official notice.
 This states whether your professional qualification is recognised in Germany.

 You may still apply for recognition.
 You can then provide evidence of your professional qualification by means, for example, of a work sample.
 Find out more on the website “How do I get recognition”.

 We recommend that you use the guidance services before you apply for recognition.
 A counselling specialist will help to ensure your documents are as well prepared as possible.

 You can also make use of counselling if your application for recognition has been rejected.
 You can find out, for example, whether you might be able to complete training.
 In many cases you might still be able to receive full recognition by doing this.

 Answers to the following questions are provided here.

 Recognition is essential in Germany for certain professions.
 For other professions, recognition is voluntary.
 You have the following advantages with voluntary recognition: You receive an official notice in German from the competent authority.
 This is helpful when applying for jobs: Employers are able to identify your knowledge and skills immediately.
 The notice is also helpful when negotiating salaries or if you wish to change jobs and apply for other positions.

 When is recognition essential?
 When is it voluntary?
 This depends on how your profession is regulated and on your country of origin.